AfonsoZhang/assignment1/README.md

 ```

 **Reference:**
-Classmate&AI assistant
+_Classmate&AI assistant_

 ---

-### Issue 2: CondaToSNonInteractiveError: Terms of Service have not been accepted for the following channels.
+### Issue 2: _CondaToSNonInteractiveError: Terms of Service have not been accepted for the following channels._

 **Cause / diagnosis:**
-ToS
+_Anaconda's Terms of Service_

 **Fix:**
-Accept Anaconda's Terms of Service before creating environments using their channels
+_Accept Anaconda's Terms of Service before creating environments using their channels_

 ```bash
 conda tos accept --override-channels --channel https://repo.anaconda.com/pkgs/main